-Within the field of human rights, non-governmental organizations play a crucial role in adding substance to the broad ideals set out in international law.
-Building upon established jurisprudence, statements made by organizations such as CLD can play a positive role in the progressive development of international human rights standards.
+Within the field of human rights, non-governmental organisations play a crucial role in adding substance to the broad standards found in international law.
+Building upon established jurisprudence, statements made by organisations such as CLD can play a positive role in the progressive development of international human rights standards.
 By providing clear statements on how the law should evolve, CLD seeks to serve as a catalyst for positive change.

 Cognisant of its critical role in the promotion and protection of all fundamental rights, crimes against freedom of expression are particularly serious and should be unequivocally condemned and prohibited by State officials.
 In order to assist stakeholders in fulfilling their obligations, the Centre for Law and Democracy was pleased to provide support and expertise in drafting the 12th Joint Declaration by the four special international mandates tasked with promoting and protecting freedom of expression – the UN, OAS, OSCE and ACHPR.
 CLD hopes that this Joint Declaration, which raises awareness of crimes against freedom of expression, will encourage states to take concrete measures to promote and protect this fundamental right.
 The Declaration is also available in Arabic, French, Russian, and Spanish.

 CLD published a comparative report on international and comparative constitutional guarantees of the right to information.
 The report, Entrenching RTI: An Analysis of Constitutional Protections of the Right to Information, is part of CLD’s ongoing work to support right to information reform in Egypt.
 At the same time, the standards outlined in the report are relevant to any country undergoing constitutional reform in this area.
 The report outlines in some detail international standards recognising as a human right the right to access information held by public authorities, as well as the specific standards for this right which have been developed in international law.
 It also describes the main features found in most constitutional guarantees of the right to information, along with some of the more cutting edge features found in some recent constitutions.